 A problem is when a person tries to force questions which are strictly Inner Truth in nature as if they were Outer Truth problems.

-Taoist practice teaches a person how to only embrace ego lightly.
-In this manner Taoist practice resolves many questions into not mattering.
+Taoist practice teaches a person how only to embrace ego lightly.
+In this manner, Taoist practice resolves many questions into not mattering.

 This is very important and has implications for many other questions.

 Another way to define Inner vs Outer truth is: